 Array of Independent Disks - To do this you require a RAID Controller, once you

 have the controller configured you have to setup the partitions and volumes on

-the computer.
+the installed drives for the computer.
 RAID controllers also come with an Accelerator, the accelerator

 caches the data for read/write operations making the data transfer faster.